kssamwang/PowerGraphGPU/README.md

 ```

 will build only the Graph Analytics toolkit and will not need to obtain OpenCV, Eigen, etc used by the other toolkits.

-## Compilation Issues
-If you encounter issues please post the following on the [GraphLab forum](http://forum.graphlab.com).

-* detailed description of the problem you are facing
-* OS and OS version
-* output of uname -a
-* hardware of the machine
-* utput of g++ -v and clang++ -v
-* contents of graphlab/config.log and graphlab/configure.deps